danieltjw/novel-lyrics-synthesis/README.md

 _Note: GRU network sequence length: 50, Batch size: 128_

 ## Metrics

 ### __1. Valid Words percentage__

 T*h*is m*e*tric eva*l*uates the model’s ability to generate non-gibberish words.
 The *p*ercentage of valid words over all words generated is calculated.
-Words are defined as strings of characters delimited by space or newlines characters.
+Words are defined as strings of characters delimited by space or newline characters.

 [SCOWL (Spell Checker Oriented Word Lists)](https://github.com/en-wl/wordlist) was found to be the best dictionary word list for the task.
-Comparatively, the [NLTK (Natural Language Toolkit) word list](https://www.nltk.org/book/ch02.html#wordlist-corpora) was found to be inadequate as only 72% of the lyrics’ words were found within it, compared to the 97% in the SCOWL word list.
+Comparatively, the [NLTK (Natural Language Toolkit) word list](https://www.nltk.org/book/ch02.html#wordlist-corpora) was found to be inadequate as only 72% of the lyrics’ words were found within it, compared to the 97% in the SCOWL.

 A reduced SCOWL dictionary (scowl size: 50) was used instead of the default (scowl size: 60) as it was found to contain less unsuitable words.
 For example, the word ‘ot’ was found in the latter but not in the former.

 Furthermore, words that were 1-2 letters long (412 in total) were manually screened so as to remove words that are not common in lyrics.
 This helped reduce the number of false positives that might have resulted in an overly exaggerated score.

-`Dictset (Valid Words) = Words in lyrics + Words in SCOWL wordlist`
+`Dictset (Valid Words) = Words in lyrics + Words in SCOWL`

-### __2. Sentence length__
+### __2. Sentence Length__

 The sentence length metr*i*cs measures the ability of the model to emulate the sentence length of the original corpus.
 The sentence length is based on the distance between newlines (*‘*\n’) characters, inclusive of the last ending newline.
 Sentences of length 0, such as those used in paragraph breaks (‘\\*n*\\*n*’), are not considered.